Shiloh-B/capstone-dev10/capstone-frontend/README.md

 This folder holds all the front-end files for the application.

 ### Technology
-Files were created using JS, AWS, Web sockets, React MUI, and Node.
+Files were created using JS, Web sockets, and React MUI.

 ### View
 To view this folder in action, clone this repo to your desktop.<br />